dbashford/mimosa-import-source/README.md

 After Mimosa is started, this module will continue watching the files at their original locations and copy them in as they change.

+If you attempt to modify a file that has been copied, rather than update the original file, the module will warn you that you may lose your edits.

 ## Default Config

 ```